The MoodSphere: Why Voice Crumbs Doesn't Have a Record Button

 It's a sphere in the center of your screen.
 Press and hold it.
 Talk.
 Let go.

-That's the entire interaction model.
+That's the entire interaction.
 No "start recording" button.
 No menus.
 No choosing a template or category first.
 You touch, you speak, you're done.

 We tried buttons first.
 A big red record button, like every voice memo app.
 It worked, technically.
 But it felt clinical.
 Transactional.
 Like dictating a memo to your boss.